 \subsection{Training Details}

 In this subsection, we provide additional details for our method.
 To construct the training corpus for both the compressor and executor, we use Llama-3.1-8B-Instruct and Qwen2.5-7B-Instruct to directly generate the original CoTs by performing reasoning on the corresponding training datasets, without the need for an additional short CoT dataset.
-For evaluation, we follow the experimental setup of \cite{xia2025tokenskip} and use the corresponding test sets to validate the final performance of each method.
 After preparing the training data, we train our compressor and executor modules in two separate stages.
-In the Upfront Thought Generation stage, we use standard LoRA to train a compressor with the Qwen2.5-1.5B as the backbone, setting the rank $r$ to 8 and the scaling parameter $alpha$ to 16.
-We adopt AdamW to optimize both the compressor in 3 epochs of training, with a learning rate of $8\times10^{-5}$ and a minibatch size of 16.
-In the Upfront Thought Utilization stage, the projector consists of two fully connected layers, $\omega_{p}^{1} \in \mathbb{R}^{|H_{c}|\times |H_{middel}|}$ and $\omega_{p}^{2} \in \mathbb{R}^{|H_{middel}|\times |H_{e}|}$, where $|H_{c}|$ and $|H_{e}|$ are the dimensions of the hidden layer of the compressor and executor respectively, and the size of the middle layer \(|H_{middel}|\) is uniformly set to 2048 in our experiment.
-We also use standard LoRA to add learnable parameters to the executor, with the rank \(r\) set to 16 and the scaling parameter \(\alpha\) set to 32.
+In the Contextual CoT Generation stage, we use standard LoRA \cite{hu2022lora} to train a compressor with the Qwen2.5-1.5B as the backbone, setting the rank $r$ to 8 and the scaling parameter $\alpha$ to 16.
+We adopt the AdamW to optimize both the compressor in 3 epochs of training, with a learning rate of $8\times10^{-5}$ and a minibatch size of 16.
+In the Contextual CoT Utilization stage, the projector consists of two fully connected layers, $\omega_{p}^{1} \in \mathbb{R}^{|H_{c}|\times |H_{middel}|}$ and $\omega_{p}^{2} \in \mathbb{R}^{|H_{middel}|\times |H_{e}|}$, where $|H_{c}|$ and $|H_{e}|$ are the dimensions of the hidden layer of the compressor and executor respectively, and the size of the middle layer \(|H_{middel}|\) is uniformly set to 2048 in our experiment.
+We also use standard LoRA \cite{hu2022lora} to add learnable parameters to the executor, with the rank \(r\) set to 16 and the scaling parameter \(\alpha\) set to 32.
 We adopt AdamW to optimize both the executor and the projector in 3 epochs of training, with a learning rate of \(3\times10^{-5}\) and a minibatch size of 2.
 During the inference phase, the max length of tokens is set to 512 for GSM8K and 1024 for MATH, and to preserve the diversity of the executor output, we set the Temperature to 0.2 and Top - p to 0.9.